 Black rot (Guignardia bidwellii)

 Black rot can infect all aerial parts of the plant.
-Fungus mainly occurs in humid and warm environments, from mid June to late August.
-Infection develops at the temperature range between 8 and 32°C, and just like with the Downy mildew the rain increases the possibility of infection.
+Fungus mainly occurs in humid and warm environments from mid-June to late August.
+Infection develops at the temperature range between 8 and 32°C, and just like with the Downy mildew, the rain increases the possibility of infection.

 Read also: Black Rot of Grape (Guignardia bidwellii (Ellis))

-Winegrowers, what are your experiences with most common vine diseases?
+Winegrowers, what are your experiences with the most common vine diseases?
 Let us know in the comment below!

 Sources:

-Different manual for winegrowing
+- Different manuals for winegrowing